otrv4/otrv4/otrv4.md

 keys.

-For exchanging conversation messages, OTRv4 uses a key structure, and key-rotation strategy, inspired on the [Double Ratchet][6] spec.
-The goal is to provide forward secrecy even in the advent of not receiving messages from the other participant for a considerable amount of time.
+For exchanging conversation messages, OTRv4 uses a key structure, and key-rotation strategy, inspired on the [Double Ratchet] spec [6].
+The goal is to provide forward secrecy even in the event of not receiving messages from the other participant for a considerable amount of time.

-The messages are encrypted and authenticated using a set of receiving (and sending) MAC and encryption keys, derived from sending (and receiving) chain keys.
+The messages are encrypted and authenticated using a set of receiving and sending MAC and encryption keys, derived from the sending and receiving chain keys.

 OTRv4 keys are rotated in two levels: